Ebazhanov/linkedin-skill-assessments-quizzes/spring-framework/spring-framework-quiz.md

 - [ ] The application will compile and run, and service will have its dependency correctly injected by Spring.
 - [x] The application will compile and run, but service will not be autowired because you cannot autowire a static class member.
 - [ ] The application will result in a compile error because you attempted to autowire a static variable.

+#### Q61.
+What is a security context?

+- [x] The security context includes details of the principal currently using the app, which is stored by default in a `ThreadLocal` in an `Authentication` object.
+- [ ] The security context holds a list of all users and their encrypted passwords in memory and a list of resources that users are able to access.
+- [ ] The security context includes information about safe network IDs and IP addresses that are able to access the system.
+- [ ] The security context includes information about permissions on the local file system describing how local file resources can be accessed.

+#### Q62.
+How might you map an incoming request to a controller method?

+- [ ] Annotate a Controller class with `@Controller`.
+Then, using a specific naming convention for the methods, the `RequestMappingHandlerAdapter` will automatically configure your endpoints with the proper HTTP verb and URI.
+- [ ] Register a controller as a bean.
+Then, using a specific naming convention for the methods, the `RequestMappingHandlerAdapter` will automatically configure your endpoints based on values from the YAML config file.
+- [x] Annotate a controller method with `@RequestMapping`, or a HTTP verb-specific annotation with a String URI pattern parameter (and other params as needed), which is supported through a `RequestMappingHandlerMapping/Adapter`.
+- [ ] Register a controller as a bean.
+Then, using a specific naming convention for the methods, the RequestMappingHandlerAdapter will automatically configure your endpoints based on values passed into the bean definition.

+Reference: [Spring RequestMapping](https://www.baeldung.com/spring-requestmapping).
+Spring does not use naming conventions for web requests (unlike e.g. for the Data Repositories)

+#### Q63.
+What methods does the Pointcut expression below reference?

+`execution(* setter*(..))`

+- [ ] any method with a name that contains the String "setter" with a single parameter
+- [ ] any method with a name that begins with String "setter" with a single parameter
+- [ ] any method with a name that begins with String "setter"
+- [ ] any method with a name that contains the String "setter"

+#### Q64.
+What pattern does Spring MVC implement to delegate request processing to controllers?

+- [x] Front Controller
+- [ ] Facade
+- [ ] Reactive Chain
+- [ ] Observer